 Last day in Sicily, after three weeks and about 700 km of cycling.
 Tomorrow I fly to Rome and then Copenhagen to see my son and also meet Elaine, who has been on a choral tour with Bel Acapella.

-I started on May 1, at Palermo airport, and now back in Palermo itself, taking the train to the airport in the morning, which is 35 km out of town.
+I started on May 1, at Palermo airport, and I am now back in Palermo itself.
+I’ll be taking the train to the airport, which is 35 km out of town, tomorrow morning.

 I stayed a couple of nights there and then rode on to Caltagirone, Vizzini and Modica, through some very scenic countryside, with one big hill I will remember for some time.

-From Modica I rode to Syracuse,a brilliant mostly downhill day with a tailwind.
-Stopped for a look at the Caves D’Ispica, which are dwellings, burial sites and even an ancient Greek school, carved into the walls of a limestone valley.
-Then on for lunch at Noto,a Baroque town full of beautiful stone buildings like Modica, and not up on a steep hill for a change.
+From the famous Baroque city of Modica I rode to Syracuse; a brilliant mostly downhill day with a tailwind.
+Stopped for a look at the Caves D’Ispica, which were ancient dwellings, burial sites and even an ancient Greek school, carved into the walls of a limestone valley.
+Then on for lunch at Noto, another Baroque town full of beautiful stone buildings like Modica, and not up on a steep hill for a change.
 There was a festival in full swing, to add to the atmosphere.